Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 He is also revered as the Guardian of Travelers.
 It is believed that before commencing on a trip, a devotee needs to light diyas (lamp) and make a garland of cashew nut wreaths and offer it to the Lord Bhairava idol.
 This promises safety and protection.
 He is known to guard all those who travel long-distance, particularly at night.

 In India, there are numerous sacred days devoted to many gods, religious and cultural festivals.
 One of them is the auspicious Kala Ashtami.
-It is celebrated on every Hindu lunar month during Ashtami Tithi of Krishna Paksha (the 8th day during the waning phase of the moon).
+It is celebrated every Hindu lunar month during Ashtami Tithi of Krishna Paksha (the 8th day during the waning phase of the moon).
 It is devoted to Lord Bhairava, believed to be a ferocious and terrifying avatar of Lord Shiva.
 There are12 Kala Ashtami every year.
 The Ashtami Tithi (8th day) after Purnima (full moon) is regarded as the finest day to offer your prayers to Lord Bhairava.

 Kala Ashtami: Puja Vidhi